 Optical spectroscopy is being used to identify the atomic and molecular transitions responsible for the optical emissions.
 We have found that long wavelength optical transitions are suppressed in microgaps and a major goal of the current work is to understand why that happens.
 The color of the glow discharge has been found to change when the microwave frequency exceeds the rate of collisions between atoms and electrons, and this transition will be another focus of study this year.

 This research will include some classroom instruction on the research topic along with required group meetings.
 Hope students are expected to start working before the summer, and to continue into next year.
-Non-Hope applicants are welcome to apply!
-A 42 hour training course (PHYS 495, Microwave Engineering and Device Physics) will be given during the two weeks prior to the start date and all accepted applicants are strongly encouraged to participate.
+A summary of the 42 hour training course (PHYS 495, Microwave Engineering and Device Physics) will be given prior to the start date and all accepted applicants are strongly encouraged to participate.
 Contact Prof. Remillard for details.
 Must have had a first course in electromagnetism (PHYS 122 or equivalent).

 TJ Klein*, Cameron J. Recknagel*, Christopher J. Ploch*, and S.K.
 Remillard, "Microwave Breakdown of Low Pressure N2 Gas in Microgaps",Applied Physics Letters, Vol.99, no.12, 121503, (2011).

 S. K. Remillard, A. Hardaway*, B. Mork, J. Gilliland*, and J. Gibbs*, "Using a re-entrant microwave resonator to measure and model the dielectric breakdown electric field of gases," Progress In Electromagnetics Research, Vol. B15, pp. 175-195 (2009).